Getting help with home improvement costs

 There are several types of grants, depending on the kind of work that needs done, that may be available:

-- Disabled Facilities Grant scheme - to provide adaptations to make it easier for a person with a disability to continue living in their home
+- Mandatory Disabled Facilities Grant scheme - adaptations to make it easier for a person with a disability to continue living in their home

-- Mandatory Repair Grants - available to landlords, agents and tenants towards the cost of repairing houses following the issue of statutory notices by the local council
+- Mandatory Repair Grants - available to landlords, agents and tenants towards the cost of repairing houses following the issuing of specific statutory notices by the local council

 There is also a Discretionary Grants scheme for repairs, renovations and replacements.
 However, due to the current economic climate, NIHE will not be accepting new Preliminary Enquiry forms as it does not wish to raise expectations about the availability of these grant types.
 You can find more information on all the grants you can apply for and their availability in the link below: